microsoft/ELL/docs/tutorials/Setting-Up-your-Raspberry-Pi.md

 `OpenCV` is a computer vision library that enables us to read images from a camera, resize them, and convert them to NumPy arrays for processing by ELL.
 To install `OpenCV`,

     conda install -c microsoft-ell opencv

+### SSH
+Our tutorials will require copying files to run on the Pi.
+A typical way to copy files to the Pi is to use the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
+To enable SSH on your Pi, go to `Preferences > Raspberry Pi Configuration` from the Raspbian menu, select the `Interfaces` tab and set `SSH` to `Enabled`.

 ## Tips and Tweaks